When Night Is Bright as Day

 It must be dreary being so pivotal yet so confined, must it not?
 I alone see your worth as the Knot of Worlds, beyond the mere fact of your existence.
 Yes, I shall put you to a greater use than anyone else has ever thought to do before.

-Finding the right hostage was not easy.
 Information about you took some digging to discover, I admit—you certainly are vigilant about pruning all bonds of kinship!
 But tireless searching will yield even the most obscure information, and even you, I figured out eventually.

 You may have noticed the vanishment of Freesia of the Rocks, the six-year-old niece of your protector and named heir.
 I am pleased to tell you that poor, dear Freesia is not dead: she is with me, where you will never find either of us.